 The participants were assured that tests were measuring some psychological characteristics.
 Moreover, written informed consent was obtained from all of the participants and there were also told that their data will be privately and confidentially held and reported.
-Research Ethics and Governance Committee at University of Isfahan approved the Following stages study protocol. undertaken in this study.
+Research Ethics and Governance Committee at University of Isfahan approved the study protocol.
+Following stages were undertaken in this study.

-First stage: Before gathering the data, 30 students who were recruited via internet-sample size was determined according to similar studies and Mayers et al. (32) and were asked to categorized peace relate variables (to relational, emotional and cognitive) which derived from literature review.
+First stage: Before gathering the data, 30 students who were recruited via internet-sample size was determined according to similar studies and Mayers et al. (32)- and were asked to categorized peace relate variables (to relational, emotional and cognitive) which derived from literature review.
 In this stage, the participants were asked to write one of the following letters on the variables; "R" for relational, "E" for emotional and "C" for cognitive.
 Then, by counting the numbers of the letters, the category label was determined.
 In order to be sure about the degree of accuracy in categorization, kappa coefficient was calculated by three psychologists.
 Finally, raters' agreement was compared to the students' categorization.

 Second stage: After classifying the peace variables, applying R.3.3.3 the correlation among 22 variables with total peace score was verified.
-Third stage: In this stage, in order to selecting efficacious peace-related variables, 60 university students (University of Isfahan, Iran) were selected through convenience sampling during three weeks.

-They were screened with regards to Mental Heath Continuum- Long Form (33) Ouestionnaire (34)Outcome and intra/interpersonal peacefulness scales.
-Finally, 30 students were selected- according to Delavar (35) recommendation for ex post facto studies.
+Third stage: In this stage, in order to selecting efficacious peace-related variables, 60 university students (University Isfahan, Iran) were selected through convenience sampling during three weeks.
+They were screened with regards to Mental Heath Continuum- Long Form (33) and Questionnaire Outcome (34)and intra/interpersonal peacefulness scales. students were Finally, 30 selectedaccording to Delavar (35) recommendation for ex post facto studies.
 All of them showed the complete health profile (flourishing) and scored high in peace scales.
-Flourishing profile was depicted applying MHC (well-being symptoms) and OO (illness symptoms).
+Flourishing profile was depicted applying MHC (wellsymptoms) and OQ (illness symptoms).
 They answered to the test booklet (consisted of 22 tests) in order to investigating the relationship between target (sum of the intra/interpersonal peacefulness scores) and predictors.
 In order to control for method bias, a separation between the measures of the predictors and criterion variable was applied.
-In so doing, a two-week interval was considered allowing previously remembered information disappears from memory (36).
+In so doing, a twoweek interval was considered allowing previously information remembered disappears from memory (36).

 For testing the research hypotheses, three multiple regression analysis (separately for relational/ emotional/ cognitive) in SPSS (V23.) was carried out.
-The effect of self-compassion, hope, aggression, need to cognition, honesty, quality of life, conflict resolution, resiliency, intelligence, harmony, emotional nature connectedness, positivity, interpersonal reactivity (empathy/ perspective taking/ personal distress), sense of humor, justice, gratefulness, forgiveness, mind reading, selective attention and inhibitory control were studied on personal peacefulness personality.
-Forth stage: In this stage, the sample size was determined by Gpower software.
-Meta-analysis was performed on related variables to determine effect size (Cohen d^2 was .5).
-Statistical power (1- β) was considered .8 and α was set .05.
+The effect of selfcompassion, hope, aggression, need to cognition, honesty, quality of life, conflict resolution, resiliency, emotional intelligence, harmony, nature connectedness, positivity, interpersonal reactivity (empathy/perspective taking/personal distress), sense of humor, justice, gratefulness, forgiveness, mind reading, selective attention and inhibitory control were studied on personal peacefulness personality.

+Forth stage: In this stage, the sample size was determined by G-power software.
+Metaanalysis was performed on related variables to determine effect size (Cohen d was .5).
+Statistical power (1-β) was considered .8 and $\alpha$ was set .05.
 G-power software confirmed 206 persons were adequate for regression analysis for 22 variables.
 Participants were selected using Google Docs Form.
 Gender differences and marital status in intra/interpersonal peacefulness and peace with nature were analyzed applying MANOVA using SPSS-23.